Blog/Shopify

 When you connect your Shopify store to InventoryQuick:

-[Start your 7-day free trial](/shopify) — multi-location tracking included on every plan.
+Start your 7-day free trial — multi-location tracking is on every plan; two-way Shopify sync is on Pro ($49).